-In terms of transfer limits, PayPal certain reigns supreme.
+In terms of PayPal money transfer limits, PayPal certain reigns supreme.
 If your account is verified, there's no limit on the total amount of money you can send from your account.
 You can send up to $60,000 for certain accounts but might be capped out at $10,000 per transaction. f you don't have an account, the PayPal transfer limits go up to $4,000 for a one-time payment.

-What Currencies Can You Use with PayPal?
+What Currencies Can You Transfer with PayPal?

 When signing up for PayPal you’ll note that the primary currency you’ll receive money in is automatically set to the primary currency of the bank account or card you’ve connected to your PayPal account.